gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 but the autopilot ignored her.
-They passed the arches and the sphere, zoomed over something like a rusty metal flower as big across as the village square was wide, and dropped like a stone.
+They passed the arches and the sphere, zoomed over something like a rusty metal flower as big across as the town square was wide, and dropped like a stone.

 Maddy screamed.